-We have growing list of contributors at this stop on the anthropology trail.
-Our current contributors are:
+We have growing list of contributors at this stop on the anthropology/sociology trail.
+Our current authors are:

 Dr. Tony Waters is chief editor of Ethnography.com.
 He came to us from the Sociology department at California State University at Chico where he was a professor from 1996-2021.
 In 2016-2022 he found himself with a new gig at Payap University in northern Thailand where he is also on the faculty of the Peace Studies Department.
 Most recently, he moved to Germany were he is a faculty member in the Culture Studies Program.
 He has also been a guest professor in Tanzania.
 His main interests have been international development and refugees in Thailand, Tanzania, and California.
 This reflects a former career in the Peace Corps (Thailand), and refugee camps (Thailand and Tanzania).
 His books include: Bureaucratizing the Good Samaritan (2001), The Persistence of Subsistence Agriculture: Life Beneath of the Marketplace (2007), When Killing is a Crime (2007), Schooling, Bureaucracy, and Childhood: Bureaucratizing the Child (2012), etc. Most recently he is the editor and translator of The Man from Bangkok: San Francisco Culture in the 60s by Rong Wongsavun (2022).
 Many of his PhD students in Thailand were from Myanmar, which is perhaps why he posts about that country.
 His hobby is trying to learn strange languages–and the mistakes that that implies.You can read more of his work at academia.edu.or purchase one (or more!) of his books from Amazon.com.